TommiBu/my-lore/README.md

+## About

-I study at a university with a focus on sports science
+I am a university student with a focus on sport science, interested in the intersection of athletic diagnostics, biomechanics, and data analysis.

-I'm involved in weightlifting and athletic diagnostics

-I'm developing software to expand the diagnostic profile of athletes

-I use C++ for computational cores, Java for data processing, and Python for data analysis and prototyping

-I'm a self-taught programmer learning from books and AI tools

-I’ve explored how force measurement devices work on a theoretical level

-I see technology as a way to bridge science, sport, and real-world application
+My work centers on developing small research-oriented software tools for laboratory-based sports diagnostics, particularly on parsing and combining data from multiple diagnostic modalities.
+While I have experimented with several technologies, my primary working language is currently Python.

+Alongside this, I am working on a research-oriented project focused on the geometric representation of human movement (initially applied to running), with concepts transferable to other movements when grounded in biomechanical principles.
+This work is developed under the Motus Metrics organization and serves as a proof of concept rather than a production system.

+These repositories represent exploratory and academic projects connected to my diploma thesis and broader research interests, aiming to bridge sport science, computation, and practical understanding.

+For academic or research-related inquiries, feel free to contact: research@motusmetrics.net